-Paying more for ATE insurance does not mean it is a better policy
+Paying more for ATE insurance does not mean it is a better policy.

-Some firms do not have access to lower rates based on their less-successful claims record.
 Some companies earn referral fees from selling ATE insurance.
 Both of these factors can inflate the cost of the ATE insurance premium but have no bearing on the level of cover provided.

 Unreasonable solicitors costs